When It All Began

 Ames Construction, Inc. is one of our nation’s largest heavy civil and industrial construction companies.
 The corporate headquarters is located in Burnsville, Minnesota, still close to where the family tradition began many years ago.
 With a work force of over 2,000 employees, the company takes pride in their reputation for quality construction of airports, bridges and highways, golf courses, mine development and reclamation, commercial site development, power plants, railroads and water treatment plants.
 It is only fitting that the Percheron was chosen as the company’s symbol of Ames “Pride,” a tradition instilled in every project, whether it related to construction or horses.

 The Ames Percheron Farm is a division of Ames Construction.
 The farm is located in Jordan, Minnesota, not far from the company’s corporate headquarters.
-Managed and trained by Travis Shaw, with assistant trainer Joe Dolan, and groomsman George Rothenberger, the Percheron hitch performs as the ambassador for Ames Construction in competition and shows throughout the United States and Canada.
+Managed and trained by Travis Shaw, assisted by his wife, Jacqui, the Percheron hitch performs as the ambassador for Ames Construction in competition and shows throughout the United States and Canada.
 Presently, 32 Percherons reside at the farm – all dapple-grey, ranging from ages 3 to 11 years.
 When the hitch is not at an event, they can be found at home, driven daily to keep fit and well conditioned.